[Analysis] Gloves off, as Polish ruling party fights for power

 Morawiecki's words went around the world, making headlines in the BBC, CNN, and CNBC broadcasters, as a potential crisis in Western unity.

-Poland's PiS-allied president Andrzej Duda also declined to meet Zelensky in New York and called Ukraine a "drowning person" and Warsaw dressed-down Kyiv's ambassador.
+Poland's PiS-allied president Andrzej Duda also declined to meet Zelensky in New York and called Ukraine a "drowning person".

 The Poles reassured the EU and US that nothing had really changed in their strategic front against Russian aggression.